 Thanks for visiting our Inpatient unit news page.
 On here we will continue to host updates as we progress with the development of the inpatient unit.

-We will host any important announcements and also links to download our update bulletins for you.
-If you would like to subscribe to have these bulletins emailed to you please visit here and input your details at the bottom of the page.
+If you would like to join our mailing list for information about the residential detoxification service please visit here and input your details at the bottom of the page.

 - We will continue to work with commissioners and key stakeholders to establish and strengthen pathways